How To Make The Most Of Your ecobee Remote Sensors

 In my experience, the sensors are reliable, easy to install, and easy to use.
 The ecobee thermostat has, in my opinion, the best customization of any smart thermostat on the market right now.
 The remote sensors only add to that ability.

-If you order an ecobee3 or ecobee4 thermostat, it comes with one remote sensor.
+If you order an ecobee thermostat, it comes with one remote sensor (except for the ecobee3 Lite).
 If you need more sensors, you can pick them up in packages of two.

 For my more general review of all things the ecobee thermostat can do, click here.